Pearson correlation coefficient: Naming and history

 It was developed by Karl Pearson from a related idea introduced by Francis Galton in the 1880s, and for which the mathematical formula was derived and published by Auguste Bravais in 1844.
 The naming of the coefficient is thus an example of Stigler's Law.

+Intuitive explanation

+The correlation coefficient can be derived by considering the cosine of the angle between two points representing the two sets of x and y co-ordinate data.
+This expression is therefore a number between -1 and 1 and is equal to unity when all the points lie on a straight line.

 Definition

 Pearson's correlation coefficient is the covariance of the two variables divided by the product of their standard deviations.
 The form of the definition involves a "product moment", that is, the mean (the first moment about the origin) of the product of the mean-adjusted random variables; hence the modifier product-moment in the name.